zerblatt007/PicoTalkButton/firmware/README.md

 - Serial device acting as a push-to-talk button.
 - Status LED support with standby breath-blink using PWM.
-- USB HID reports to control mute on host.

 ## Building and Uploading